AWegnerGitHub/awegnergithub.github.io-content/2025_07_14_python_log_uncaught_exception.md

 Where is the gotcha here?
 The stack trace is right there!

 You are, of course, right.
 However, imagine that this was not a simple application, but instead a production application that sends logs to a central service.
-Your application crashed and now one was watching the console.
+Your application crashed and no one was watching the console.
 Your `app.log` file has no information.
 It says the application started and then...nothing.
 What happened?
 Is it still running?

 As you dig through running processes, or check a `/health` end point for responses, you find out that it isn't running.
 That took a lot of time, and production isn't responding.